OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca/ReplicateAlpaca.md

-# Supervised Finetuning of llama 7B to replicate Alpaca-Vicuna
+# Supervised Finetuning of llama 7B to replicate Alpaca
 This tutorial shows how to make a supervised finetuning of the llama 7B foundation model, on the alpaca and vicuna datasets.

 Different features will be enabled: